PINTO0309/onnx2tf/docs/fb_refactor6_pull_request_description.md

 semantic-hardening checkpoint so this mechanical move cannot change artifact behavior.

+### Pre-unary Mul/Add/post-Transpose fan-out recovery

+`passes/pre_unary_affine_fanout_layout.py` owns the former 401-line
+compatibility helper.
+It preserves the strict private NHWC-to-NCHW Transpose, the complete seven-operation unary allowlist, all Mul-constant→Add-constant→post-Transpose branches, broadcast-aware constant prevalidation and rotation, shared-constant copy-on-write, tensor metadata and quantization, mutation/removal order, fixed-point restart, pruning, statistic, and all three source call positions.
+The lowerer retains a one-call private wrapper.
+The complete old/new owner ASTs are identical after function-name normalization.

+The raw compatibility contract still does not share the Session GraphIndex or LayoutState and does not fully validate constant producers, variable state, or graph visibility.
+Those improvements require an indexed immutable plan and an independent semantic checkpoint.

 ### Dependency metadata

 `uv.lock` now reports the repository version as 2.6.4, matching the current